Friday, February 13, 2009

 This film was a real eye-opener, let me tell you.
 I learned many, many things about the future, which I will now attempt to impart as a personal service to you, my endearingly ignorant and culturally starved readers.

-In the future . . . sci-fi movies will drag along at a wounded snail’s pace.
+In the future . . . sci-fi movies will drag along at a crippled snail’s pace.

 In the future . . .
-James Caan’s mother will carefully pick out his clothes for him every morning.
+James Caan’s mother will carefully lay out his Garanimals for him every morning.

 In the future . . . chairs will be much too small to sit in comfortably.